CPAN-Security/security.metacpan.org/docs/glossary.md

 > (Ref: [NTIA-2021](#references-and-terms), [EUBG-2022-3](#references-and-terms))

+### GreyPAN

+> 1. A GreyPAN is a publicly accessible CPAN, but published outside the CPAN infrastructure, resulting in a codebase that is factually public, but functionally non existent from the perspective of CPAN (e.g. own index).
+>

 ### Hardware

 > 1. (CRA-2024-03) A physical electronic information system, or parts thereof capable of processing, storing or transmitting digital data.